-If temperatures reach above 28c in your grow room, your plant will start to suffer with heat stress.
-The symptoms of this are when leaves cup upwards, this is called “canoeing”.
+If temperatures reach above 28c in your grow room, your plant can start to suffer with heat stress.
+The symptoms of this are when the edges of the leaves cup upwards.
+This is called “canoeing”.

 You must have adequate extraction in your grow room to remove heat, and moisture from the air.
 If the ambient temperatures outside of the grow room are causing problems, than air conditioning will be your only option.